Credential:

 • Inspection and troubleshooting of welding projects

-This course provides the basic skills required to pursue a career in the machining field.
-Each trainee will be able to develop their skill set by completing projects focusing on basic machining techniques and utilizing a variety of machines.
+This course provides the foundational general carpentry skills required to pursue a career in construction.
+Each trainee will be able to develop their skill set by completing projects focusing on basic carpentry skills, utilizing a variety of tools.
 The trainee will be using industry grade equipment throughout the course when completing projects.

 Course Outcomes